JuliaArbTypes/ArbFloats.jl/README.md

 *partially compatible*
 Roots (accepts ArbFloats, results are Float64)

-If you have a package that accepts AbstractFloats or Reals and does not “just work” with ArbFloats, please note it as an issue.
-If you have a package that works well with ArbFloats, let us know.
+If you have a package that accepts AbstractFloats or Reals and does not “just work”
+with ArbFloats, please note it as an issue.
+If you have a package that works well
+with ArbFloats, do let us know.

+#### Rough Spots

+This package does whatever it may through the Arb C library.
+On rare occasion,
+this may give a result which makes sense within Arb yet runs counter-intuitive
+to the general practices we strive to evince.
+These things are remedyable with
+some extra work and checking.
+This package has made itself around such things.

+When the radius is rather large relative to the midpoint (midpoint_radius(2.0, 1.0),
+the string that Arb passes back ("[+/- 3.01]") does not mean  (-3.01) ..
+(3.01),
+as seen by taking the bounds ( 0.999999998, 3.000000002 ) or using showall,
+(2 ± 1.0000000018626451).

 ### About Arb and using Nemo's libraries

-This work is constructed atop a state-of-the-art C library for working with *midpoint ± radius* intervals, `Arb`.
-Arb is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.
+This work is constructed atop a state-of-the-art C library for working with
+*midpoint ± radius* intervals, `Arb`.
+Arb is designed and written by Fredrik
+Johansson, who graciously allows Julia to use it under the MIT License.

-The C libraries that this package accesses are some of the shared libraries that Nemo.jl requires and builds; and, with permission, I call them directly.
+The C libraries that this package accesses are some of the shared libraries that
+Nemo.jl requires and builds; and, with permission, I call them directly.

-It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius – and sometimes they are.
-When an ArbFloat has a nonzero radius, the user sees only those digits that remain after rounding the ArbFloat to subsume the radius.
+It is a useful fiction to think of `ArbFloats` as Arb values with a zero radius
+– and sometimes they are.
+When an ArbFloat has a nonzero radius, the user sees
+only those digits that remain after rounding the ArbFloat to subsume the radius.

 ### Appropriateness